 Hidden Cameras, Audio Bugs, and GPS Devices in Texas: What’s Legal?

 Texas residents and business owners face a serious risk to their privacy.
 Would you know if someone was using a hidden camera, audio bug, or GPS device to find out about you?
-More importantly, what’s legal?
+More importantly, what is legal?

 It Is Possible That You’re Being Spied On in Your Home or Business

 One of the first reactions most people have when thinking about hidden cameras, audio bugs, and GPS devices is disbelief.
-They don’t think that anyone would have a reason to do that to them.
-They also think that if someone used a spying device against them, they’d notice.
+They do not think that anyone would have a reason to do that to them.
+They also think that if someone used a spying device against them, they would notice.
 The fact is that there are several reasons why you could be a victim of this extreme violation of privacy.
 And most people?
 They never notice the devices are present.
 The devices are so small that they can be hidden practically anywhere.

 If you own a business, the most common reasons you may be victimized include: